khushiagrawal22/EDA_on_Swiggy_dataset/README.md

 I explored different aspects of the dataset and here are few of my observations:

-✅Total number of restaurants in each city:
+✅Visualizing Total Resturants in Cities
-A bar chart or a count plot is created to display the total number of restaurants in each city.The cities are represented on the x-axis, and the corresponding count of restaurants is shown on the y-axis.
+The provided code creates a bar plot using Seaborn's countplot() function to visualize the total number of restaurants in each city.
+The figure size is adjusted to make the plot larger, the x-axis tick labels are rotated for better readability, and a title is added to describe the purpose of the plot.

-✅ Food delivery availability:
-A bar chart is generated to illustrate the availability of food delivery in different cities.
-The chart shows the proportion or count of restaurants offering food delivery and those that do not.
-The slices or bars are labeled to indicate the percentage or count of restaurants falling into each category.
+✅Visualizing Food Delivery
+he code creates a bar plot using Seaborn's countplot() function to visualize the availability of food delivery.
+It counts the occurrences of 0 (indicating food delivery not available) and 1 (indicating food delivery is available) and represents them as bars in the plot.
+The figure size is adjusted to 5 inches by 5 inches.

-✅Restaurant type (veg or non-veg):
+✅Visualizing Restaurant type (Veg or Nonveg)
-A bar chart is used to depict the distribution of restaurant types, i.e., vegetarian or non-vegetarian.
-The chart showcases the proportion or count of veg and non-veg restaurants in the dataset.
-Labels are added to each slice or bar to indicate the percentage or count of restaurants belonging to each type.

-✅Relationship between food delivery and rating:
-A line plot is employed to explore the relationship between food delivery and restaurant ratings.
-The x-axis represents the food delivery availability, while the y-axis represents the restaurant ratings.
-Each data point on the plot represents a restaurant, and its position signifies the rating and delivery status.

-✅City-wise ratings of restaurants:
+The output of this code is a bar plot that visualizes the restaurant types (veg or non-veg) based on the values in the 'Veg' column.
+The figure size is adjusted to 5 inches by 5 inches, and the color palette used for the bars is 'rainbow'.
+The title of the plot is set to 'Restaurant Type'.

+✅Visualizing Food Delivery VS Rating
-A box plot or a violin plot is utilized to visualize the distribution of restaurant ratings across different cities.
-Each city is represented on the x-axis, while the y-axis denotes the rating values.
-The plot displays the median, quartiles, and potential outliers, offering insights into the rating distribution for each city.
+The output of this code is a box plot that compares the distribution of ratings for different categories of food delivery availability.
+The figure size is adjusted to 5 inches by 5 inches.
+The x-axis represents the food delivery availability (0 for not available, 1 for available), and the y-axis represents the ratings.
+The plot shows the median, quartiles, and possible outliers for each category of food delivery availability.
+The title of the plot is set to 'Food Delivery vs Rating'.

+✅Visualizing City wise Ratings of Restro
+The output of this code is a bar plot that shows the average ratings of restaurants in different cities.
+The figure size is adjusted to 16 inches by 8 inches.
+The x-axis represents the cities, and the y-axis represents the ratings.
+Each bar represents the average rating for a specific city.
+The x-axis tick labels are rotated by 90 degrees to improve readability when there are many cities.

+✅Cities with Highest Rated Resturants
+The output of this code is a bar plot that displays the mean ratings of the top 10 cities with the highest ratings.
+The figure size is adjusted to 8 inches by 6 inches.
+The x-axis represents the cities, and the y-axis represents the mean ratings.
+Each bar represents the mean rating for a specific city.
+The x-axis tick labels are rotated by 90 degrees to improve readability when there are many cities.

+✅Visualizing long Distance Delivery Facility, City wise The output of this code is a pivot table named df, where the 'city' column serves as the index, and the 'Delivery' values ('0' or '1') are used as columns.
+Each cell in the pivot table represents the count of restaurants in a specific city and whether they offer long-distance delivery or not.
+If a city doesn't have any restaurants with a particular delivery option, the corresponding cell value will be 0.